Winchester Hospital

 Winchester Hospital located in Winchester, Massachusetts is a notable hospital in northwest suburb of the city of Boston, United States.
-It is affiliated with Lahey Health.
+It is affiliated with Beth Israel Lahey Health.
 The hospital provides inpatient service and integrated home care to the population residing in Winchester, Woburn, Reading, Wilmington, North Reading, Stoneham, Burlington, Billerica, Medford, Malden, Wakefield, Tewksbury and several other surrounding communities.

 History

 The hospital had a humble beginning in 1912 when the Winchester Visiting Nurse Association opened the first Winchester Hospital.
-It was a 12-bedded hospital on Washington Street.
+It was a 12-bed hospital on Washington Street.
 As the necessity to build a larger hospital became apparent, a 5.5 acre tract of land was bought by 1914, with the money raised by canvassing in the town and donation by a group of businessmen.
-A new, 44-bedded hospital was opened on May 18, 1917.
+A new, 44-bed hospital was opened on May 18, 1917.
 The hospital has since expanded to 206 beds, and continues to be one of Massachusetts premiere hospitals for nursery care.